 When Nick Restrepo, MD, Vice President of Medical Affairs for Winchester Medical Center in Virginia, tapped funds to take colleagues to the annual IHI Forum for shared learning and to build collective commitment to better patient care, he fundamentally changed prevailing attitudes toward safety and quality and launched an innovative approach to building leadership capacity.
+This story was recorded live during the 2016 IHI National Forum.

 Mary Jane Kornacki: I’m here at the IHI Conference in Orlando, Florida, the 28th Annual Forum.
 I’m speaking with Dr. Nick Restrepo and Dr. Howard Green.
 Howard Green is the Chief of Anesthesiology at Winchester Medical Center and Nick Restrepo is the VPMA at Winchester Medical Center.